Configuring Kitty

 The speed was the first thing that blew me away.
 Despite having relatively

-, most terminals still took a noticeable amount of
+minimal configuration in vim, most terminals still took a noticeable amount of

 time to even open an empty file.
-With kitty
+With kitty, it’s largely imperceptible.
+The

 configuration is just a small file (or series of files) that are very well